bencherdev/bencher/README.md

-# Bencher
+# 🐰 Bencher

-Bencher is a suite of tools designed to help catch performance regressions in CI.
+[Bencher](https://bencher.dev) is a suite of tools designed to help catch performance regressions in CI.

 It consists of:
 - `bencher` CLI
-- Bencher API server
+- Bencher API Server
 - Bencher Web UI

 ## License